-The total calculated on Form 2106 will transfer to Schedule A as unreimbursed employee expenses.
+The total calculated on Form 2106 will transfer to Schedule A (Form 1040) Itemized Deductions as unreimbursed employee expenses.

 Generally, taxpayers may deduct 50% of business meal and entertainment expenses.

-You can find the current rates on the U.S. General Services Administration's website Per Diem Rates.
+You can find the current rates on the U.S. General Services Administration's Per Diem Rates website.
 A searchable Excel file can be downloaded from this site to make finding the applicable rates easier.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.